virmundi/NewDataForManagers/documentstorage.md

 ### On Premise

 A commodity server with 4-8 GB of RAM should provide the core node configuration.
-At the time of this writing, adding for SSDs to the box will cost about $800-$1,000 US and provide 1 TB of storage.
+At the time of this writing, adding four SSDs to the box will cost about $800-$1,000 US and provide 1 TB of storage.

 ### In the Cloud